• Skip to primary navigation

 A 220V SMPS power supply circuit is make for change 220V AC (alternating current) to stable DC (direct current) output.

-SMPS circuit are used in many electronic things like computer, LED driver and other device which give steady and good power.
+SMPS circuits are used in many electronic devices like computers, LED drivers and other equipment that provide steady and reliable power.

 Circuit Working: